henspace/text2lesson-docs/docs/learning-trail/create-a-revision-test.md

 # ✏️ Create my own personal revision lesson

 This is part of the [learning trail](./learning-trail.md).
-In this step, we're not going to learn how _Text2Lesson_ works, we're just going to jump in a create a revision lesson.
+In this step, we're not going to learn how _RapidQandA_ works, we're just going to jump in a create a revision lesson.

 ## Step 1: let's create a lesson ready for editing

-1. If you haven't started _Text2Lesson_, you will need to <a href="https://henspace.github.io/text2lesson/index.html" target="_blank">launch</a> it first.
+1. If you haven't started _RapidQandA_, you will need to <a href="https://henspace.github.io/text2lesson/index.html" target="_blank">launch</a> it first.
 1. From the home page, select **<i class="fa-solid fa-building-columns"></i>&nbsp;Open&nbsp;local&nbsp;library**.
 1. If you've just started, you will have four slots.
 Click on the first empty one.
    It will be labelled **Empty:**.